10 Best AI Video Generators 2026: Free, Paid, Tested

 What is the best alternative to Sora 2?

-PixVerse V6 is our primary Sora 2 alternative: more predictable prompting, multi-shot layout, native audio, and free daily testing in one package.
+PixVerse V6 is a useful Sora 2 alternative when you need multi-shot layout, image-to-video, transition, extension, reference-to-video, and audio generation in one workflow.
 Runway is the better alternative if your main need is camera and editing control.

 Can AI generate video with sound?